Office of Intelligence and Counterintelligence

 Confirmed Foreign nuclear weapons programme analysis (1977–present).
 DOE-IN's analytical product on foreign nuclear weapons programmes — drawing on the scientific expertise of the national laboratories — has been a continuing institutional contribution across the post-1977 period.
 The substantively documented institutional contributions include analytical work on the Soviet, Russian, Chinese, French, British, Indian, Pakistani, Israeli, and North Korean nuclear weapons programmes.

 Confirmed Wen Ho Lee case (1999–2000).
-The federal prosecution of Wen Ho Lee, a Los Alamos National Laboratory scientist, on initial allegations of nuclear-secrets espionage.
-The case was substantially scaled back during prosecution — Lee pleaded guilty in 2000 to a single felony count of mishandling classified information and was released with credit for time served.
+The federal prosecution of Wen Ho Lee, a Los Alamos National Laboratory scientist, on initial allegations of nuclear-secrets espionage out of an original 59-count indictment.
+The case was substantially scaled back during prosecution — Lee pleaded guilty on 13 September 2000 to a single felony count of unauthorized retention of national defence information and was released with credit for time served.
 The case was the principal institutional moment that prompted the 1999 Cox Committee report's recommendations and the subsequent restructuring of DOE counterintelligence.

 Controversies & Abuses